julianv95/cs4geoJulian/README.md

 # cs4geoJulian
 Tiled NDVI Calculation

-This Script calculates the difference between the NDVI of two different points in time using concurrent and tiled image processing.
+This Script calculates the difference of the NDVI of an area of interesst between two different points in time using concurrent and tiled image processing.
 For the Image-Search the Sat-Search-API is used.

 To use this script you need to configure a json-config file which should look like this: